AlgoMaster Logo

 Real-time Updates in System Design

-The traditional HTTP model does not help here.
-A client makes a request, the server responds, and the connection closes.
-If something changes on the server a millisecond later, the client has no way of knowing.
-It would have to ask again.
-And again.
-And again.
+The traditional request/response model is not enough by itself.
+A client makes a request, the server responds, and the exchange is done.
+If something changes on the server afterward, the client needs another request or an open channel to learn about it.

 Where This Pattern Shows Up